 - Recipients must remain enrolled as a full-time student in an eligible program; recipients who withdraw, transfer to part-time status, or fail to complete the term, will be required to repay the award for incomplete and future terms.
 For clarity, a withdrawal in the second term requires repayment of the award from the first term.

 - Recipients must not work more than an average of 10 hours per week per academic year.

-- Prospective students’ applications will be used as the basis for consideration of an OGS.
-You must also complete and sign the following PDF filesupplemental form for prospective students.
+- Prospective Students: The admissions application package will be used as the basis for consideration for the OGS competition.
+You must complete and sign the following PDF filesupplemental form for prospective students.

-- Current students who have applied for a tri-council funding may submit a copy of their tri-council award application and complete the following PDF filesupplemental form for students who have applied for tri-council funding in addition to providing your program administrator with a copy of your tri-council application and transcripts (copies from other universities and print-outs from RAMSS accepted).
-Reference letters will be forwarded to your program as you don't have access to them.
-CHIR-D applicants , please complete 2 new academic assessments.
+- Current Students who have applied for a tri-council funding: Submit a copy of your tri-council award application and complete the following PDF filesupplemental form for students who have applied for tri-council funding.
+Please provide your Program Administrator (PA) with a copy of your tri-council application, CV and transcripts (certified copies of transcripts and print-outs from RAMSS accepted).
+Please note: Your Reference Letters used for your Tri-Council application will be forwarded to your PA upon request. *CHIR-D applicants, please complete 2 new academic assessments.

-- Current students, who did not apply for tri-council funding must complete the following PDF fileapplication form for current students who have not applied for tri-council funding, choose two referees to complete one PDF fileacademic assessment (right-click and Save As to download PDF) each as well as copies of all university transcripts (copies from other universities and print-outs from RAMSS accepted).
+- Current students, who did not apply for tri-council funding: Must complete the following PDF fileapplication form for current students who have not applied for tri-council funding.
+Applicants are required to have two PDF fileAcademic Assessment Forms completed by referees for consideration (right-click and Save As to download PDF).
+Please ensure you follow the instructions on the form.
+Applicants must also provide a CV and copies of all university transcripts (certified copies of transcripts and print-outs from RAMSS accepted).